Permanent Guardianship Orders in Alberta: What They Mean and What Comes Next

 For public adoption (Crown ward): ACFS coordinates the process.
 Key forms include the Application to Provide Legal Permanency and the Adoption Order application filed in the Court of King's Bench.

 For private adoption: The agency handles most forms during the matching and placement stages.
-The final Adoption Order application is filed by your lawyer or, in some cases, using the self-help kit.
+The final Adoption Order application is typically filed by the adoptive parents' lawyer; the Self-Help Kit is for step-parent and relative matters.

-For step-parent and relative adoption: Alberta offers self-help kits specifically for these pathways.
-The kit includes the Application for an Adoption Order, consent forms, and Affidavit of Service templates.
-These are available through the Law Society of Alberta or ACFS, though the mobile-accessibility issues with these fillable PDFs are a well-documented frustration.
+For step-parent and relative adoption: The Court of King's Bench Self-Help Kit is specifically for these pathways.
+The kit includes the Application for an Adoption Order, consent forms, and Affidavit of Service templates, though the mobile-accessibility issues with these fillable PDFs are a well-documented frustration.

 For international adoption: In addition to the in-country legal process, you may need to apply for a Recognition of Extra-Provincial or Foreign Adoption Order in Alberta if the adoption was granted in a jurisdiction without a reciprocal agreement.